KeyserDSoze/OpenSource.OpenAi/src/OpenSource.OpenAi.Api/README.md

 # C#/.NET SDK for accessing the OpenAI GPT-3 API

 A simple C# .NET wrapper library to use with [OpenAI](https://openai.com/)'s GPT-3 API.
-This is a “unofficial" library.
 More context [on Roger Pincombe's blog](https://rogerpincombe.com/openai-dotnet-api) and forked from [OpenAI-API-dotnet](https://github.com/OkGoDoIt/OpenAI-API-dotnet).

 > This repository is available to transfer to the OpenAI organization if they so choose to accept it.